Stockholm has a reputation as a historic, elegant, world-class city, and it turns out it has a rather quirky side as well.

 See a warship at the Vasa Museum

 Today, the museum holds the actual ship, which is an incredible 69 metres long and 50 metres tall.
-There are also numerous exhibits detailing what life would have been like on board the vessel, a demonstration about how it was salvaged, and a film about the doomed Vasa.
+There are also numerous exhibits detailing what life would have been like on board the vessel, a demonstration about how it was salvaged and a film about the doomed Vasa.
 Click here to book a private tour of the museum, which includes a Skip the Line ticket.
 Click to book

 Sip a cocktail at the subzero ICEBAR

 It wouldn’t be a visit to Scandinavia without some sort of winter activity—regardless of what season it is—which is why a visit to the ICEBAR is literally one of the cool things to do in Stockholm.
 Found in the hip Nordic C Hotel near the central train station, the icy lounge is open year-round and kept at -7 degrees celsius to preserve the intricately carved ice sculptures.

 Ride the rails along an underground art gallery

 The most photographed one is the Solna Centrum station along the city’s blue line, where a ferocious red installation along the platform looks reminiscent of the gates of hell.
 The Skarpnäck station is also worth visiting to see the granite benches which are a nod to Stonehenge, as is the futuristic looking Tekniska Högskolan station, which makes riding the rails a must do in Stockholm.
 Book a tour

 With its charming facades and narrow, winding alleyways, it’s easy to see why Gamla Stan is considered the city’s crown jewel and one of the most popular Stockholm tourist attractions.
 The Old Town has been the heart of the city since the 13th century, and is home to some of the most important buildings and monuments including the Nobel Museum and Stockholm Cathedral.

 Today, the medieval district hosts boutiques, cafes and restaurants popular with the tourist crowd, who are easily won over by the quaint facades, overflowing flower boxes and impressive sculptures that decorate the laneways.
 Perhaps the most popular spot of all is Stortorget, a pretty plaza anchored by a grand, colourful row of buildings squeezed together like Lego blocks.

-To escape the throngs of crowds, visitors should explore Kindstugatan, a picture-perfect street near Stortorget that is just as enchanting as it is tranquil, or narrow Mårten Trotzigs alley.
+To escape the throngs of crowds, head to Kindstugatan which is a picture-perfect street near Stortorget that’s just as enchanting as it is tranquil, or narrow Mårten Trotzigs alley.
 Enjoy a leisurely afternoon wandering through the district, or book this award-winning Gamla Stan walking tour to learn more about the old town’s history.
 Click to book

 Sleep in an airplane hotel

 #Avgeeks rejoice!
-When it comes to quirky, it’s hard to beat a night at Jumbo Stay which just might be one of the world’s most memorable hotels.
-Since 2009, guests have been able to book a room in an actual Boeing 747, which has been retrofitted into a hotel complete with 33 rooms—including one in the cockpit.
+When it comes to quirky, fun activities in Stockholm, it’s hard to beat a night at Jumbo Stay which just might be one of the world’s most memorable hotels.
+Since 2009, guests have been able to book a room in an actual Boeing 747, which has been retrofitted into a hotel complete with 33 rooms including one in the cockpit.

 The idea of eating one of Santa’s sleigh-drawing helpers can be tough to swallow, but reindeer is actually a very common dish in Sweden.
 It just so happens to taste pretty good too.
 Those who are game to try it (*groan*) can expect to shell out about $30+ for a plate which usually includes a reindeer steak paired with a side of potatoes and vegetables.

 Top tip: Swedish meatballs are famous in their own right (we’ve all tried the ones from IKEA, right?), so if the idea of eating Rudolph is hard to swallow then be sure to order up a plate of the steaming, sauce-covered Swedish staple.

 Tour some quirky museums